pes18fan/dotfiles/.github/README.md

 <h1 align="center">pes18fan/dotfiles</h1>

-Just a bunch of config files I use.
+Just a bunch of config files.
+Intended for Linux.

-This config is managed using the [yadm](https://yadm.io) tool.
-Most of the config is for Arch Linux (btw) on WSL2, except the configuration present in `/windows` which is for, well, Windows.
+This config is managed using [yadm](https://yadm.io).